CartoDB/carto-vl/docs/guides/08-interactivity-events.md

     </iframe>
 </div>

-To start grab the source from a working template like this [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html).
+In order to start, grab the source from a working template like this [basemap](/developers/carto-vl/examples/maps/guides/getting-started/step-1.html).
 Copy its source code into a new file called `interactivity.html` and test it is working fine before going on.

 Add a navigation control to the map, with:
 ```js